Abstract - A summary of an article or book, usually accompanying a citation in a database, index, or bibliography.

 Scholarly research - The practice of studying and reporting on special phenomena, events, issues, or concepts of particular interest to scholars and researchers in a specific discipline, such as women's studies, anthropology, political science, for psychology.
 Scholarly research in the social sciences usually involves conducting some kind of original testing of theories or ideas by gathering data through experiments, surveys, field research, or from uninterpreted data sources such as the Federal, State of Local census.

-Scholarly research journal / journals - A type of publication that is discipline-based and publishes research findings on topics of special interest to the field involved.
+Scholarly journals - A type of periodical that is discipline-based and publishes research findings on topics of special interest to the field involved.
 Articles in scholarly or research journals use technical vocabulary and assume specialized knowledge on the part of the readership, often employ charts, graphs, and other statistical presentations, and are edited by specialists in the field.

-Search limiting - A feature of online catalogs or online systems allowing the user to limit search results by publication date, publisher, material or format type, or some other limiting factor.
+Search limiting - A feature of online catalogs or databases allowing the user to limit or refine search results by publication date, publisher, material or format type, or some other factor.

-Search Statement - An information need or query expressed in the language and format acceptable to a specific database or other information retrieval system.
+Search statement - An information query expressed in the language and format acceptable to a specific database or other information retrieval system.
 EXAMPLE: (conservation OR protection) AND environme*

 Search strategy formulation - In database searching, the process of developing a well planned search statement, using the search words identified in question analysis, adding synonyms or differing concepts to represent the various concepts of the topic being searched.
 Search strategy formulation ordinarily involves connecting the search terms with AND or OR; grouping synonyms where appropriate and otherwise "nesting" search terms to specify relationships among the key concepts of the topic; and using special tactics such as truncation and proximity searching where appropriate.